Home

 Counting from the first day the female dogs had the discharges, the most commonly used dates for breeding are days 9, 11 and 13 as these are said to produce the best conception rates.

-Ethics Involved in Dog Mating
+Dog Mating Ethics

 It is true that many people want to breed their dogs to have more puppies.